adopted-ember-addons/ember-data-factory-guy/README.md

 store.makeList('user', 2, {projects: [project.id]});
 ```

 ###Testing models, controllers, views

-This section assumes you are testing the ( controllers and views ) in isolation.
+- Assuming you are testing the model's, controllers and views .

-The code bundled in dist/ember-data-factory-guy.js includes a mixin named FactoryGuyTestMixin which
+- Using FactoryGuyTestMixin to help with testing

-can be used in your tests to make it easier to access the store and make fixtures.
+##### Using FactoryGuyTestMixin

 ```javascript